Chris Parry

 Director, School Health Research Network (SHRN)

-Former Members ‘Our Mental Health & Wellbeing Committee’, Welsh Youth Parliament
+Former Member ‘Our Mental Health & Wellbeing Committee’, Welsh Youth Parliament

 Research Fellow, Whole School Approach Research Workstream, Cardiff University